 You have the right to fully participate in all decisions related to your health care.
-If you cannot fully participate in your treatment decisions or you want to have someone you trust help you, you have the right to choose that person to act on your behalf.
+If you cannot fully participate in your treatment decisions or you want to have someone you trust help you, you have the right to choose that person to act on your behalf as your designated representative.
 You have the right:

-- To have all treatment options explained to you in a language you understand, to be fully informed of your health status and how well you are doing, and to make health care decisions.
+- To be fully informed of your health status and how well you are doing, to make health care decisions, and to have all treatment options fully explained to you.
 This includes the right not to get treatment or take medications.
-If you choose not to get treatment, you must be told how this will affect your health. - To have the PACE program help you create an advance directive, if you choose.
+If you choose not to get treatment, you must be told how this may affect your physical and mental health. - To fully understand WelbeHealth's palliative care, comfort care, and end-of-life care services.
+Before WelbeHealth can start providing you with palliative care, comfort care, and end-of-life care services, the PACE program must explain all of your treatment options, give you written information about these options, and get written consent from you or your designated representative. - To have the PACE program help you create an advance directive, if you choose.
 An advance directive is a written document that says how you want medical decisions to be made in case you cannot speak for yourself.
 You should give it to the person who will carry out your instructions and make health care decisions for you. - To participate in making and carrying out your plan of care.
 You can ask for your plan of care to be reviewed at any time. - To be given advance notice, in writing, of any plan to move you to another treatment setting and the reason you are being moved.